chaussitag/CarND-Vehicle-Detection/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
 The code for filtering out false positives and combining overlapping boxes was defined in member function `detect()` of  `class **VehicleDetector**` in file `vehicle_detector.py`,  after calling to `sliding_window_search()`.<br>

 By calling to `sliding_window_search()` with each video frame, i got the possible car positions as bounding boxes.
-From the positive detections I created a heatmap and then thresholded that map with 1 as threshold.
-After that I sumed up the current heatmap with previous 4 heatmaps,  and then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+From the positive detections I created a heatmap.
+After that I sumed up the current heatmap with previous 7 heatmaps and use 24 as a threshold to threshold the summed heat map,  and then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: